 Guide to Relationships and Learning with the Indigenous Peoples of Alberta

-oki, tansi, hóʔą, ãba waθtéč, ahneen, taanishi, hello, bonjour
+oki, Ɂedlanet’e, oki, tansi, hóʔą, ãba waθtéč, Shé:kon, ahneen, taanishi, hello, bonjour

-The CASS “Guide to Relationships and Learning with the Indigenous Peoples of Alberta” was developed to support our members, as system leaders, to deepen their understanding of foundational knowledge of the Indigenous Peoples.
+The CASS “Guide to Relationships and Learning with the Indigenous Peoples of Alberta” was developed to support our members, as system leaders, to begin the process of deepening their understanding of foundational knowledge of Indigenous Peoples in Alberta.
 This Guide was developed through an Indigenous lens by including the voices and teachings of Elders and Knowledge Keepers.
 Their voices are captured on video and edited to introduce and bring understanding to multiple areas of learning that capture and cover the essential teachings identified by the First Nations, Métis and Inuit of Alberta.
 The development of this Guide was launched in 2019 with recent updates and revisions completed in 2022.
 The development of this Guide was made possible through a grant from Alberta Education.

 DISCLAIMER: This digital resource was developed to support superintendent and system leaders’ capacity to lead Indigenous education in their school districts.
 The Guide was also developed to fulfill a deliverable outlined in a grant received from Alberta Education, which is to develop a comprehensive learning plan to meet the Superintendent Quality Leadership Standard and the Leadership Quality Standard.
 The intent of the Guide is to contribute to the CASS outcome “Superintendent leadership supports quality school leadership and teaching to create optimal learning for all students in Alberta.”